 BioRestorative Therapies, Inc. has one wholly-owned subsidiary, Stem Pearls, LLC ("Stem Pearls").
 Stem Cell Cayman Ltd. ("Cayman"), which was formed in the Cayman Islands as a wholly-owned subsidiary of the Company, was dissolved in March 2017.
-BioRestorative Therapies, Inc. and its subsidiary are referred to collectively as "BRT" or the "Company" (See Note 3 - Summary of Significant Accounting Policies - Principles of Consolidation).
+BioRestorative Therapies, Inc. and its subsidiaries are referred to collectively as "BRT" or the "Company" (See Note 3 - Summary of Significant Accounting Policies - Principles of Consolidation).
 BRT develops therapeutic products and medical therapies using cell and tissue protocols, primarily involving adult stem cells.
 BRT's website is at www.biorestorative.com.
 BRT is currently developing a Disc/Spine Program referred to as "brtxDISC".
 Its lead cell therapy candidate, BRTX-100, is a product formulated from autologous (or a person's own) cultured mesenchymal stem cells collected from the patient's bone marrow.
-The product is intended to be used for the non-surgical treatment of protruding and bulging lumbar discs in patients suffering from chronic lumbar disc disease.
+The product is intended to be used for the non-surgical treatment of painful lumbosacral disc disorders.
 BRT is also engaging in research efforts with respect to a platform technology utilizing brown adipose (fat) for therapeutic purposes to treat type 2 diabetes, obesity and other metabolic disorders and has labeled this initiative its ThermoStem Program.
-Through the program, BRT is developing a cell-based therapy to target type 2 diabetes, obesity and other metabolic disorders using brown adipose (fat) derived stem cells to generate brown adipose tissue ("BAT").
-BAT is intended to mimic naturally occurring brown adipose depots that regulate metabolic homeostasis in humans.
-Further, BRT has licensed a patented curved needle device that is a needle system designed to deliver cells and/or other therapeutic products or material to the spine and discs.
+Further, BRT has licensed a patented curved needle device that is a needle system designed to deliver cells and/or other therapeutic products or material to the spine and discs or other potential sites.